 The team of Equestrian Adventuresses decided to travel the world to film a documentary-series about empowered women working with horses in interesting travel destinations.
 It’s no coincidence that the island of Lesvos, Greece became the first stop for the film tour.
 As Adventuress Krystal would soon learn, Lesvos is an off-the-beaten-path destination in Europe and a quiet island in Greece far from the busy crowds of Santorini.
-And what better way than to discover the island than riding horses in Greece with the amazing adventuress Rita who started the riding center, Ippos Horse Riding & Excursions!
+And what better way to discover the island than horse riding with the amazing adventuress Rita who started her riding center in Greece, Ippos Horse Riding & Excursions!

 Watch the Full Episode and Remember to Subscribe to Our Youtube Channel

 You want more?
 See the all the other episodes of the Equestrian Adventuresses documentary series!